Introduction

 system bootflash:m9148v-s8ek9-mz.9.3.2a.bin

 Note: All file transfer sessions (like SFTP/SCP) to the switch must be closed before beginning the upgrade/downgrade process.
-Any open file transfer sessions can cause the switch to disruptively reload at the time of ISSU/D. See CSCvo22269 and CSCvu52058 for more information.
-Clients have complained that MobaXterm opens an SFTP session when opening an SSH session, and can prevent the upgrade from occurring.
+Any open file transfer sessions can cause the switch to disruptively reload at the time of ISSU/D. See Cisco bug ID CSCvo22269 and Cisco bug ID CSCvu52058 for more information.
+Clients have complained that MobaXterm opens a SFTP session when opening a SSH session, and can prevent the upgrade from occuring.

 - As an optional step, you can enter the